radoslawwladyga/drink-recipes-app---React/README.md

 ﻿# react-recipes
-A simple drink recipe search application built on React and using a firebase database.
+A simple drink recipe search application built on React and using a Firebase.